wix/stylable/packages/cli/README.md

 ## Multiple Projects

-Projects allow you to share `stc` configuration and manage your Stylable project in one place with predictable and controlled build order with caching optimizations.
+Projects allow you to share `stc` configuration and manage your Stylable projects in one place with predictable and controlled build order with caching optimizations.

 ```ts
 export interface MultipleProjectsConfig extends Partial<SingleProjectConfig> {